skslicactl/moneymatters-privacy/support-page.md

 ## ❓ Frequently Asked Questions

-### What is the default login information?
-**Email:** `abc@abc.com`
-**Password:** `123456`

-This account is pre-verified and ready to use immediately.

-### Can I create multiple user accounts?
-Yes!
-The app supports unlimited user accounts with complete data isolation.
-Each user has their own financial records and settings.

 ### Is my financial data secure?
 Absolutely.
 All data is stored locally on your device with encryption.
 Each user account has complete data isolation, and we don't collect or share your financial information.